OpenWebAdvocacy/website/src/pages/walled-gardens.md

 The major issues include:

 1. **Full Screen Video** <br>
-Safari is allowed to make video full screen, the other “browsers” are prevented from doing so, except on ipad.
+Safari is allowed to make video full screen, the other “browsers” are prevented from doing so, except on ipad.<br>
-<br><br>
 It is hard to see the rationale for allowing it on iPad but disabling it on iPhone.

 2. **Full Screen Games** <br>